Skip to main content

 In 1984 Chief Fire Officer Eric Whittaker arranged for the machine to be loaned to the Fire Service National Museum Trust.

-Working with Bexhill Museum, we have launched fundraising for a refurbishment programme before it goes on display permanently at the museum.
-The aim is to bring in specialist restorers, in order to make it safe, return it to its former glory and ensure its continued significance for future generations.
-The fundraiser will enable the engine to be used at community events, ultimately residing at Bexhill Museum.
+Working with Bexhill Museum, we launched fundraising for a refurbishment programme before it went on display permanently at the museum and we plan to use it at community events.
+Restorers made it safe, returned it to its former glory and ensured its continued significance for future generations.